 What is the dark web?

-First, if you’re not familiar, let’s start with the basics of the three layers of the internet: the surface, deep and dark web:
+First, if you’re not familiar, let’s start with the basics of the three layers of the internet: the surface web, the deep web, and the dark web:

-- Surface web: Also known as the open web or clear web, this is the most accessible layer of the internet, available via standard web browsers (e.g., Chrome, Safari).
-Webpages are indexed by popular search engines (e.g., Google, Bing) to easily explore a vast array of content.
+- Surface web: Also known as the open web or clear web, this is the most accessible layer of the internet, available via standard web browsers (e.g., Chrome and Safari).
+Webpages are indexed by popular search engines (e.g., Google and Bing) to easily explore a vast array of content.

 The dark web’s popularity among criminals is why it’s so often useful to open-source intelligence (OSINT) investigations concerning cyberthreats, financial crime, fraud, human trafficking, child abuse, terrorism and narcotics.